Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 ## How

-Each colleague must have a pointer to the mediator (I don't provide an interface and a trait for that, it's too specific to your project).
+Each colleague must have a pointer to the mediator (I provide a trait ColleagueImpl but since this is soft-typing, it is not mandatory).
 Notice that colleague only knows Mediator, not Subscriber, it will be a problem if Colleagues can change their subscribing.